-Dimensions of change Theory E Theory O Theories E and O combined Goals Maximize share- holder value Develop organiza- tional capabilities Explicitly embrace the paradox between economic value and organizational capability Leadership Manage change from the top down Encourage partici- pation from the bottom up Set direction from the top and engage the people below Focus Emphasize structure and systems Build up corporate culture: employ- ees' behavior and attitudes Focus simultaneously on the hard (structures and systems) and the soft (corporate culture) Process Plan and establish programs Experiment and evolve Plan for spontaneity Reward system Motivate through financial incentives Motivate through commitment-use Use incentives to reinforce change but not pay as fair exchange to drive it Use of consultants Consultants analyze problems and shape solutions Consultants sup- port management in shaping their own solutions Consultants are expert resources who empower employees
+Dimensions of change Theory E Theory O Theories E and O combined Goals Maximize share- holder value Develop organiza- tional capabilities Explicitly embrace the paradox between economic value and organizational capability Leadership Manage change from the top down Encourage participation from the bottom up Set direction from the top and engage the people below Focus Emphasize structure and systems Build up corporate culture: employ- ees' behavior and attitudes Focus simultaneously on the hard (structures and systems) and the soft (corporate culture) Process Plan and establish programs Experiment and evolve Plan for spontaneity Reward system Motivate through financial incentives Motivate through commitment-use pay as fair exchange Use incentives to reinforce change but not to drive it Use of consultants Consultants analyze problems and shape solutions Consultants sup- port management in shaping their own solutions Consultants are expert resources who empower employees haven't taken in the past.
+The changes at Scott Paper unfolded like a military battle plan.
+Managers were instructed to achieve specific targets by specific dates.
+If they didn't adhere to Dunlap's tightly choreographed marching orders, they risked being fired.